 User settings (profile) are saved to

-Similarly such as a Unix home directory, if someone wanted to copy some data from or to the Documents, Desktop and other folders, for example.
+Similarly such as the Unix home directory, if someone wanted to copy some data from or to the Documents, Desktop, and other folders, for example.

 Access to local client disks in a Terminal Server session

 If local disk connections are enabled when running a client (under Windows

 Options → Local Resources → More ... under

 Local Devices and Resources → Disk Drives ), you can access the client machine's local disks from the terminal session via Windows Explorer or Network path